8 Best Breadmakers in Australia (2025)

 #1 - No Yeast Dispenser

-Just like the Panasonic SD-R2530, the Baker's Dozen doesn't have a yeast dispenser.
-Thus, you have to manually add the yeast alongside other ingredients to the kneading pan.
+Like the Panasonic SD-R2530, the Baker's Dozen doesn't have a yeast dispenser.
+Thus, you must manually add the yeast to the kneading pan along with the other ingredients.

 #2 - No Pizza Dough

-We know we are discussing breadmaking, but pizza dough has been a common addition for most breadmakers.
+We know we are discussing breadmaking, but pizza dough is a common addition for most breadmakers.
 Unfortunately, Breville's machine doesn't make pizza dough.
-It has additional programs like yogurt and jam, anyway.
+However, it has additional programs like yoghurt and jam.

 Overall Verdict

-Breville The Baker's Dozen Bread Maker is a versatile appliance that ticks many boxes of a quality breadmaking appliance.
-While it has no yeast dispenser and can't make pizza dough, it offers the longest delay timer at 15 hours, a keep warm function, and a power interruption function, which is common with Breville breadmakers.
+The Baker's Dozen Bread Maker is a versatile appliance.
+While it lacks a yeast dispenser and cannot make pizza dough, its 15-hour delay timer, keep-warm function, and power interruption function make up for this.

 Check Price